 The inner surface of each lid is a thin membrane known as the palpebral conjunctiva.
 The conjunctiva extends over the white areas of the eye (the sclera), connecting the eyelids to the eyeball.
 The portion of the conjunctiva that covers the anterior eye is called the bulbar conjunctiva.
 Collectively, the conjunctiva is a transparent mucous membrane made of primarily stratified squamous epithelium.

 Tears, or lacrimal fluid, are produced by the lacrimal gland, located in the superior lateral aspect of the orbit.
-See the lecture slides and video for the functions of lacrimal fluid and the detailed pathway that lacrimal fluid takes from production to draining into the nasolacrimal duct.
+See the lecture slides for the functions of lacrimal fluid and the detailed pathway that lacrimal fluid takes from production to draining into the nasolacrimal duct.

 Muscles That Move the Eye

-This content will be covered in a lecture video.
+This content will be covered in lecture.

 Movement of the eye within the orbit is accomplished by the contraction of six extraocular muscles that originate from the bones of the orbit and insert into the sclera, or white surface of the eye.
 Four of the muscles around the eye are named for their locations: the superior rectus, medial rectus, inferior rectus, and lateral rectus.
 They originate in the posterior aspect of the orbit at a common tendinous ring.
 When each of these muscles contract the eye moves toward the contracting muscle.
 (See the lecture slides).